-In October I spoke at MerbCamp (slides).
 In December several of us launched a design blog, 50ft.

 In May I took on a contract with Teradata, which in February 2009 turned into a full-time position.
 What does the job entail?
 I spend my days slinging jQuery.
 Good times.

 We visited Matt and Lindsay in Seattle twice (photos from the first time and the second time).

 We were back in Massachusetts for Jerod's wedding in July, after which we headed north through Vermont and Quebec and spent time in Montreal.
 (Erin's photos, my photos)